zanzo420/r0akmap/README.md

+# r0akmap

+r0akmap is a (PoC) driver manual mapper based on r0ak, similar to Turla Driver Loader.
+HVCI must be disabled for this to work.
+Unfortunately due to paging and stuff the loader BSODs about 80% the time.

 # r0ak![Downloads](https://img.shields.io/github/downloads/atom/atom/total.svg)

 r0ak is a Windows command-line utility that enables you to easily read, write, and execute kernel-mode code (with some limitations) from the command prompt, without requiring anything else other than Administrator privileges.